The ACFRO Difference

 IGRT/IMRT Precision Radiation Therapy is one of the ways to deliver and target radiation into the body.
-As with other modalities, radiation delivery techniques give the Radiation Oncologist more choices for how to best target and treat the cancer.
+Radiation delivery techniques give the Radiation Oncologist more choices for how to best target and treat the cancer.
 Depending on the type and stage of the cancer, one or more methods may be used to maximize tumor reduction and minimize damage to your normal healthy tissue.
 Below is a summary of the treatment services we provide.

 Intensity Modulated Radiation Therapy (IMRT) involves the use of multiple high-energy x-ray beams to target your tumor.
 The radiation beams are calculated in advance as part of your specific treatment plan to deliver precise radiation while minimizing the dose to the healthy surrounding tissues.
-The strength of the beams can be adjusted as necessary depending ont eh size, location and stage of the cancer.
+The strength of the beams can be adjusted as necessary depending on the size, location and stage of the cancer.

 Image Guided Radiation Therapy (IGRT) is a radiation treatment supported by enhanced graphic targeting.
 By targeting the treatment area using 2 and 3-D imagery, we can achieve better patient outcomes with fewer side effects.
-This is particularly useful when addressing prostate, breast, lung, spine, head/neck cancers and other sites in the body.
+This is particularly useful when addressing prostate, testicular, bone and skin cancers and other sites in the body.
 The clinician can retarget the treatment area daily to compensate for any movement of internal organs and also to adjust for the change in size and shape of the cancer.

 Three-Dimensional Conformal Radiotherapy (3DCRT) is a complex process used to treat tumors that in the past might have been considered too close to vital organs and structures for radiation therapy.
 3DCRT begins with a “virtual simulation” in which computed tomography (CT) scans of the region of interest are obtained.
 The CT simulation creates a permanent digital file that can be accessed by the entire treatment planning group to develop multiple, individualized courses of therapy.
 These data sets are then used to generate 3D computer images and to develop complex plans to deliver highly “conformed” (or focused) radiation while sparing healthy adjacent tissue.
 Because higher doses of radiation can be delivered to cancer cells while significantly reducing the amount of radiation received by surrounding healthy tissues, the technique should increase the rate of tumor control while decreasing side effects.